RaphHaddad/blog/content/post/recieving-feedback-using-lada-technique.md

 The LADA framework is something that has worked for me in the past, if it is something that you feel may work for you, use it liberally and widely.
 If it is something that you wish to modify, please do so accordingly as well.
-If you're new to receiving feedback, you may find that following this framework in its entirety to be very beneficial.
+If you're new to receiving feedback, you may find following this framework in its entirety to be very beneficial.
 If you're accustomed to receiving feedback, you may find that you've already been doing a lot of the techniques highlighted above.
 If that's the case, I'd encourage you to